20 Best Indoor Activities for a Rainy Day in Cape Town

 When my friends and family from the UK ask me about life in South Africa, one of the most frequent questions is “what is South African food?”

 And honestly, that’s a complicated question.
-Obviously, there’s a ton of European influence here, so I think one of the best ways to discover traditional South African cuisine is to take this cooking class
+Obviously, there’s a ton of European influence here, so I think one of the best ways to discover traditional South African cuisine is to take this hands-on cooking class

-It’s out in Salt River, which is ten minutes from the city centre, but not touristy at all, so it’s a really authentic experience.
 That’s something I always appreciate – I like to discover a place’s “real” food, not just the touristy stuff.
 And of course, it’s totally indoors, so what better way to spend a rainy evening in Cape Town?

-One thing that I absolutely love about this class is that the hosts just ooze warmth and hospitality.
+One thing that I love about this class is that the hosts just ooze warmth and hospitality.
 I also really enjoy that you not only get to try traditional African food, but also juice, beer, and coffee.
-It’s so interesting to see how it differs from the Westernised stuff we’re used to!

-The teachers are so sweet, and after the class they email you a PDF with all of the recipes so you can recreate them and impress your family and friends.
-I really enjoy cooking for my loved ones, so this is a real bonus for me.
-It costs R1,000 per spot, including all of the food and drink, although remember to bring some cash to tip your hosts – it’s customary to tip 10% in South Africa and honestly, I think that that’s the least they deserve for delivering such a fantastic experience!
+The class costs R1,000 per spot, including all of the food and drink, although remember to bring some cash to tip your hosts – it’s customary to tip 10% in South Africa and honestly, I think that that’s the least they deserve for delivering such a fantastic experience!

 6. Pig out at the Time Out Market

 Before I checked out Cape Town’s new Time Out Market for myself, I had heard that it was overpriced and overhyped.
 But then when I went, I was really impressed by it!
-They do a great job of showcasing some of the city’s most beloved eateries, and the prices were pretty middle-of-the-road.
-So on a rainy day, I highly recommend eating your way through it!

 I was SO excited when I saw that De Vrije Burger has a spot there.
 The original restaurant is out in Stellenbosch, and it’s always packed.
 My friend and I drove out one day just for the burger, and it was so worth it.
-If you want to try Cape Malay cuisine, go for Bakarat, or the Yard makes amazing pizzas.

 Sometimes, I love a nice glass of red on a rainy day, so you can head over to Culture Wine and find a tipple that tickles your fancy.
 It’s one of the city’s top wine bars, so take advantage of their presence here!